josephlhall/draft-dt-iasa20-proposal/draft-dt-iasa20-proposal.md

 * Provide Clarity About the IETF-ISOC Financial Arrangements: A redesign needs to clear up ambiguities in the financial arrangements between IETF and ISOC.
-It must also be clear to people outside the IETF and ISOC organisations (e.g., sponsors) what the arrangements are and what their contributions affect and do not affect.
+It must also be clear to people outside the IETF and ISOC organizations (e.g., sponsors) what the arrangements are and what their contributions affect and do not affect.

 * Clarify Overall Roles and Responsibilities: Ensure that all staff,